Public weather forecast bulletins

 - The Forecast Quick Link lets you easily browse through each city to find your local weather forecast.

-- The watch/warning/advisory bannerwill warn you of all latest weather watches, warnings and advisories in effect for your region.
-Clicking on the banner will take you directly to the full details of the message.
+- The watch/warning/advisory banner will warn you of all latest weather watches, warnings and advisories in effect for your location.
+Clicking on the banner will open the full details of the message.

 - The Current Conditions box displays all available weather information for the location chosen, along with the time and date that the information is valid.

-- Forecast Iconsgive a visual description of what the forecast is for the next 5 days.
-The icons will show the sky condition/precipitation,COP, high temperature and low temperature for each day.
+- Forecast Icons give a quick, visual description of what the forecast is for the next 7 days and 6 nights.
+The icons will show the sky conditions, precipitation including Chance of Precipitation (COP), visibility restrictions (fog, blowing snow) and high and low temperatures for the days and nights.
+Also included is a short worded forecast.

-- The Forecast Text is the complete forecast and gives more information than the forecast icons.
-In addition to the information given in the icons, the text is more descriptive and gives the wind speed and direction.
+- The Forecast Text is the complete forecast and gives more information than the quick look table.
+For the first three forecast periods, in addition to the information given in the icons, the text is more descriptive and gives Feels like temperatures (wind chill and Humidex), precipitation amounts as well as start and end time of precipitation, UV Index, wind speed and direction.
+For the remaining forecast periods, very windy conditions can be forecast.

 Sample regular forecast (text bulletin)